Quantum coherence and negative quasi probabilities in a contextual three-path interferometer: Statistics of the states

 It is thus possible to separate the statistics given by the KD values into a positive quasiclassical set of values given in Eq. (\ref{eq:corresp}) and a set of positive and negative KD values related to the paradoxical appearance of a probability of $P(2|N_2)=1/11$.

-With regards to the classes of states introduced in this paper, the $\ket{N_2}$ state is part of the N-class, where all inner KD values are zero or negative.
+Regarding the classes of states introduced in this paper, the $\ket{N_2}$ state is part of the N-class, where all inner KD values are zero or negative.
 This class is symmetric in the five contexts, with each $\ket{N_i}$ state representing a maximal bias within the class.
+The inner KD values of the five $\ket{N_i}$ states are shown in Table \ref{tab2}.
 The bias can be characterized by the other classes that the state is part of.
 The $\ket{N_2}$ state is part of the $V(1)$ and $V(S2)$ sub-classes of the $V$ class.
 The $V$-class is characterized by a single positive inner KD term, associated with the state that defines the sub-class.
 In the $V(1)$ subclass, $\varrho(1,S2)$ and $\varrho(1,f)$ are high, and $\varrho(1,P2)$ is positive.
 Likewise, the $V(S2)$ subclass has high values for $\varrho(1,S2)$ and $\varrho(S1,S2)$, with a positive value of $\varrho(S2,D1)$.
 Finally, $\ket{N_2}$ is also part of the $B(1,S2)$ sub-class of the $B$ class of states.
-This sub-class is characterized by a high value of $\varrho(1,S2)$, with a maximum at the $P(2)=0$ boundary to the $T(1,S2)$ class.
+This sub-class has positive values for $\varrho(1,P2)$ and $\varrho(S2,D1)$, and is characterized by a high value of $\varrho(1,S2)$, with a maximum at the $P(2)=0$ boundary to the $T(1,S2)$ class.

 In summary, each of the five $\ket{N_i}$ states describes a quasiclassical distribution over three KD values determined by the two outer path states orthogonal to $\ket{i}$ and hence closest to $\ket{N_i}$.
 The quasiclassical statistics of $\ket{N_2}$ are given by